Do you use the ladder method in middle school or elementary math, to find GCF, LCM, or for any other math concepts?

 As you can see in the anchor chart (sorry it's not as pretty as some!), math students can use the ladder method for:

-What I really like about this method is that the process is the same for each use, but the outside numbers are used differently.
-I like the fact that the continued use of the ladder method (for various reasons) leads to the students making greater connections between numbers.....finding factors seems to come more easily.
+1) What I really love about this method is that the process is the same for each use; the outside numbers are just used differently.
+I love the fact that the continued use of the ladder method (for various math concepts) leads middle school math students to make greater connections between numbers.....and finding factors seems to come more easily.

 I've also created a fun Doodle Notes page to help students with the Ladder Method!

 Select the button below to see the Ladder Method Doodle Notes on TPT.

 If you've used the ladder method before, I'm sure you understand why I love it:-)

 If you haven't used the ladder method yet, I hope you'll give it a try!